 - Finally, wipe the dog clean, and offer them a treat.
 Also, it will lower the dog anal glands smell.

-Keep in mind that, dog anal glands cleaning is not an easy task.
-Above, I just mention some steps that I follow when cleaning dog anal glands.
+Keep in mind that dog anal glands cleaning is not easy.
+Above, I just mention some steps I follow when cleaning dog anal glands.
 But always I suggest consulting with a professional.